JuliaIO/Snappy.jl/README.md

 ## Low-level Interfaces

-If you digg into the module, you will find the following lower-level functions:
+If you dig into the module, you will find the following lower-level functions:

 * `snappy_compress(input::Vector{UInt8}, compressed::Vector{UInt8}) -> (length, status)`
 * `snappy_uncompress(compressed::Vector{UInt8}, uncompressed::Vector{UInt8}) -> (length, status)`